unipept/FragGeneScanRs/README.md

 ## Installation

-### From release
+### From release (fastest)

-Download the build of the [latest release][release] for your platform and extract it somewhere in your path.
+Download the build of the [latest release][release] for your platform and extract it somewhere in your path, for instance to `~/.local/bin` or `/usr/bin`.

 [release]: https://github.com/unipept/FragGeneScanRs/releases/latest

-### From source
+### From source (from crates.io release)

 FragGeneScanRs is written in Rust, so first head over to their [installation instructions][Rust].
-Afterwards, you can install the crate from [crates.io][crate] with `cargo install frag_gene_scan_rs`, or you can install from here.
-Clone this repository or download the source code of the [latest release][release].
-In this directory, run `cargo install --path .` to install.
-The installation progress may prompt you to add a directory to your path so you can easily execute it.
+Afterwards, you can install the crate from [crates.io][crate] with `cargo install frag_gene_scan_rs` The installation progress may prompt you to add a directory to your path so you can easily execute it.

 [crate]: https://crates.io/crates/frag_gene_scan_rs
 [Rust]: https://www.rust-lang.org/tools/install

+### From source (from GitHub)

+To compile from the sources found on GitHub, you will need to install [installation instructions][Rust], too.
+Afterwards, clone this repository or download the source code of the [latest release][release].
+In this directory, run `cargo install --path .` to compile and install.
+The installation progress may prompt you to add a directory to your path so you can easily execute it.

 ## Usage